mansapatel111/ForwardNutrient/README.md

  More Info here >>
  After you clone this repo:

- you cd my_repository in your terminal to get to the appropriate folder
+ Start with using cd my_repository in your terminal to get to the appropriate folder

  You must start with activating the virtual environment run the following in your terminal: source myenv/bin/activate